Skip to main content

 AI Business Intelligence for Small and Mid-Sized Companies: Enterprise Insights on a Startup Budget

-Here's a hard truth: your enterprise competitors are making decisions based on data.
+Enterprise competitors make data-driven decisions with teams of analysts and $500K+ annual budgets, while SMBs rely on spreadsheets and gut feelings despite having the same underlying data available—creating a competitive gap that's costing millions in missed opportunities.
 Lots of it.
 They have teams of data analysts, business intelligence specialists, and data scientists working around the clock to turn raw numbers into actionable insights.
 A mid-size corporation might spend $500,000 or more annually just on their analytics infrastructure and personnel.

 Meanwhile, you're running your SMB on spreadsheets, gut feelings, and whatever reports your accounting software spits out automatically.
 You're making critical decisions about inventory, pricing, hiring, and marketing without the full picture.
 And that's costing you—in missed opportunities, inefficient spending, and decisions you later regret.